Sous-Chefs-Boneyard/kismet/README.md

 attributes is to check the attributes file and also read the kismet.conf.erb template file.
 That file best describes all configuration options

-- `enable_gpsd` - Install and use gpsd
+- `enable_gpsd` - Install and use gpsd.
+Defaults to true
 - `start_daemon` - Start the daemon.
-Default to true
+Defaults to true
 - `gpsd_options` - Options to pass to the daemon.
-Defaults to empty string
+Defaults to an empty string
 - `devices` - Path to device.
-This is only needed for serial devices
+This is only needed for serial devices.
+Defaults to an empty string
 - `usbauto` - Auto discover USB devices.
 Defaults to true

 - `servername` - "my_server"